chrisssssss323/RISC-V-using-MYTH/README.md

 # RISC-V-using-MYTH

 # Day 1

+## Introduction
+* Overall instruction flow of any CPU -> ISA to RTL to Layout.
 * Leafpad is used to edit the .c files.
 * GCC is used as the C compiler
 * The GNU Compiler Collection is an optimizing compiler produced by the GNU Project supporting various programming languages, hardware architectures and operating systems.
 The Free Software Foundation distributes GCC as free software under the GNU General Public License.